yoasif/yoasif.github.io/_posts/2022-04-19-should-mozilla-introduce-a-de-amp-feature.markdown

 Given the news today about the Brave browser introducing a new [De-AMP](https://brave.com/privacy-updates/18-de-amp/) feature, I recalled that I had written a piece about this very topic in March of 2018.

 While I often enjoy take-home assignments during an interview process, it can sometimes feel like time wasted if you don't land the job (I didn't).
 Here's hoping that you find my writing from a few years back to be interesting.
-I cleaned up the formatting a bit, like adding inline links (the site I was subitting to just had a big textarea to write into, no rich text here!), but the content is basically unchanged.
+I cleaned up the formatting a bit, like adding inline links (the site I was submitting to just had a big textarea to write into, no rich text here!), but the content is basically unchanged.
 Upon re-reading this essay today, there are definitely things I could have improved and done better.
 In the interest of openness however, I'm throwing caution to the wind.
 Hope you enjoy!

 Note: One of the things I saw in comments about the new Brave feature was that "this is something Mozilla should have done".
 While I think the feature is cool, I think that it is less about changing the web and more of projecting Brave as a leader in privacy.
-I think Mozilla's motivations are often different than what its community sometimes believes (which in itself is a challenge), wihch leads to those kinds of comments.
+I think Mozilla's motivations are often different than what its community sometimes believes (which in itself is a challenge), which leads to those kinds of comments.
 I definitely think that it is interesting that Mozilla was very clearly thinking about AMP and its impact on the web a while ago, even if it hasn't done much *specifically on AMP* since then - and that may not be a mistake!

-Discuss this post on [reddit](#).

 * * *